rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 Handoff
 ----------

 A _handoff_ occurs when a vnode realizes it's not on the proper node.
-This could happen for two reasons:

-1) A new node is added to the cluster causing some partitions to get shuffled around.

-2) A node, that's already a member of the cluster, comes back online causing partitions to be given back to it.

-You might have heard the term _hinted handoff_; this is was Riak Core implements.
+This will happen when a node joins or leaves the cluster, causing the ring to change.
+Riak Core implements _hinted handoff_..
 The "hint" is a piece of data that tells the partition where it's proper home is.
 Periodically a "home check" is done which uses the hint to determine if the vnode is on the correct physical host.

 Implementing handoff seems hard on the surface but it's nothing to be afraid of.
 The key thing to remember about handoff is it's purpose is to transfer data from one vnode to another.
 Data transfer, that's it.
 This means that you don't have to implement handoff if your vnode is purely computational.
 Well, you should write the callbacks but they won't have to do anything.